 I picked up my first digital camera in 2008 as a dirt poor college student, and upgraded to a Nikon D5000 the following year, using my entire tax return in the process.
-From there, my passion for taking pictures grew until I finally decided to get serious in 2015.
-I upgraded yet again, to a D5500, and continued to hone my understanding of photography basics.
+From there, my passion for taking pictures grew until I finally decided to get serious in 2016.
+I upgraded yet again in 2017, to a D5500, and continued to hone my understanding of photography basics.
 I didn’t limit myself to any specific subject.
 I photographed everything from flowers, to landscapes, to fireworks festivals.
 In late 2018 and early 2019 I upgraded all of my gear to Nikkor lens and Nikon D850.
 Gear doesn’t make the photographer, but I’ve never been happier with the quality of my images, and I look forward to capturing the beauty our planet has to offer.

 I was born and raised in a rather small town outside of Vancouver, Canada, so I never imagined I would be living in Japan.
 I took my first trip to Japan in 2013 and immediately fell in love with the people, the nature, the reliable public transportation, and the opportunities it opened for my photography.
 I moved to Japan in 2014, and from there my life has only gotten more interesting and more rewarding.
 The remarkable beauty of Japan is one of the major reasons I decided to focus on improving as a photographer.
 I’ve made it my personal goal to travel to each of Japan’s 47 prefectures to capture the beauty this amazing country has to offer.